Linuxfabrik/lfops/roles/logrotate/README.md

 # Ansible Role linuxfabrik.lfops.logrotate

-This role ensures that logrotate is installed and configured.
+This role ensures that logrotate is installed and configured for main classic system log files like `/var/log/cron`, `/var/log/maillog` or `/var/log/messages`.

 Tested on

 * Fedora
-* RHEL 7 (and compatible)
-* RHEL 8 (and compatible)
+* RHEL 7+ (and compatible)

 ## Tags